QuantEcon/qe_libraries_article/paper.md

 ### Root Finding

-It comprises of all the routines that finds the root of the given function.
-Presently, quantecon has the following implementations:
+This module comprises of all the routines that finds the root of the given function.
+Presently, `quantecon` has the following implementations:

 - bisect
 - brentq